SlowGen/flutter_vscode/README.md

 ### Troubleshooting

 If you encounter issues:
-- Ensure your `pubspec.yaml` has the correct dependencies
+-   Ensure your `pubspec.yaml` has the correct dependencies.
-- Run `flutter pub get` to get latest dependencies
+-   Run `flutter pub get` to get latest dependencies.
-- Check for typos in your `part` declarations
+-   Check for typos in your `part` declarations.
-- Validate VSCode and Flutter logs for hints
+-   Validate VSCode and Flutter logs for hints.
-- Ensure Node.js is installed and npm dependencies are resolved
+-   Ensure Node.js is installed and npm dependencies are resolved.

 ### Issues